Webhooks

 Creating a Webhook

-- Navigate to a project config, then click Webhooks from the project menu
+- Navigate to a project, then click Webhooks from the project menu

-- Click the + Add button which will open a dialog asking you to provide the webhook URL and an optional Secret value to enable the signing of each webook request.
+- Click the + Add button which will open a drawer where you can configure the webhook.

-If a Secret value is provided, Doppler uses this to cryptographically sign each webhook request, enabling you to verify the request originated from Doppler.
+- Provide an optional signing secret.
+When a Secret value is provided, Doppler uses this to cryptographically sign each webhook request, enabling you to verify that the request originated from Doppler.
 See the Request Signing section to learn more.
+Configuring this field is highly encouraged when Authentication is set to None.

-Your endpoint will receive a JSON payload with the following structure.
+By default, your endpoint will receive a JSON payload with the following structure.
+Note that this payload will be different when a custom payload is configured.

 Field | Description |